 If you and the workers’ comp insurance administrator cannot agree on a doctor to give a second opinion, you can file a request that the Industrial Commission agree to accept a second opinion from a doctor of your choice.

-How To Proceed with A Cumulative Trauma Claim In N.C.
+How To Proceed With a Cumulative Trauma Claim In North Carolina

 Once you have been diagnosed with a work-related cumulative injury, it is your responsibility to notify your employer that you need to file a claim for workers’ compensation benefits.
 You must give written notice of the occupational disease within two years of the time a doctor informed you that your condition was caused by your work, or within two years of death or disability from the occupational disease.
 N.C.
 Gen. Stat. § 97-58